ipums/ipums.github.io/_posts/2020/2020-10-28-upgrading-shared-conda-installation.markdown

 As stated above, we are exporting YAML specs for all existing environments, not just those we are migrating.

 The script uses the command `conda env export --name ENV_NAME --no-builds`.
-The `--no-builds` flag is important because many of the exact builds[^1] are no longer available in package repositories, and pretty much ever single environment build will fail with them in our situation.
+The `--no-builds` flag is important because many of the exact builds[^1] are no longer available in package repositories, and pretty much every single environment build will fail with them in our situation.
 Because we were on version 4.3.22, and the `--no-builds` flag was broken in that minor version, we chanced a minor in-place conda version update to 4.3.31 where this bug fix was applied so that we didn't need to do post-processing of the yaml files on the command line (with tools such as sed, cut, grep, etc.) before recreating the environments.

 [^1]: to be clear, in the conda ecosystem build hashes specifically tag a *specific build* for a specific version.